NOMADe-Joshua/nomad-manual/README.md

 Manual for our NOMAD Oasis.
 Request contributor access, git clone the project, activate the venv and run `mkdocs serve`.
 The local version will run under http://127.0.0.1:8000/ in your browser.
+The git project is set to automatically update the real website (https://nomade-joshua.github.io/nomad-manual/) if you commit your changes.